MF42-DZH/ModePile/README.md

 * _Interpolation_ - Linear interpolation functions.
 * _MouseParser_ - Allows the use of mouse inside a mode.
 * _PhysicsObject_ - Allows the use of basic frictionless rigid body physics with square objects.
+* _ProfileProperties_ - Allows the use of TI-styled profiles.
 * _RendererExtension_ - Extra drawing methods.
 * _ResourceHolderCustomAssetExtension_ - Allows the use of custom images and BGM in a mode.
 * _ScrollingMarqueeText_ - Horizontal scrolling text.